omkaromu/omkaromu/README.md

-- 👋 Hi, I’m @omkaromu
+- 👋 Hi, I’m @omkar
-- 👀 I’m interested in ...python
+- 👀 I’m interested in ...Java and C++
-- 🌱 I’m currently learning ...django web development
+- 🌱 I’m currently learning ...ReactJs
 - 💞️ I’m looking to collaborate on ...It industries
 - 📫 How to reach me ...